 First, the fetish for littoral combat and brown water operations had to be thrown out the window.
 The number of Littoral Combat Ships will be cut from 50 to 30, and new multi-purpose frigates will make up the balance.
 Rather than attempt to buy more Zumwalt class gunboats, the US Navy restarted production of the Arleigh Burkes, ships with robust multi-purpose capabilities based on the Aegis combat system and soon, the new Advanced Missile Defence Radar, an active array design that will vastly improve the ships’ defensive capabilities.
 The new super-carriers of the Ford class are coming on-line, albeit amid punishing and unforgivable teething troubles and unconscionable expense (14 billion for the lead ship).
-There’s talk of a multi-year program to expand the fleet to over 350 ships, vs. the Obama era plan for 308; the money for this may be hard to find, but it’s an indication of the current mood in Washington.
+There’s talk of a multi-year program to expand the fleet to over 350 ships, vs. the Obama era plan for 308; the money and ship building capacity for this may be hard to find, but it’s an indication of the current mood in Washington.

 Meanwhile, it became urgent to brush off the old weapons and systems optimized for traditional naval combat and sea control missions, and start developing new hardware.
 The land attack and power projection capabilities developed over the past couple of decades will remain crucial to US foreign policy – nobody is proposing to scrap the Tomahawk, and the recent action in Syria shows how central the ability to impose a little “TLAM therapy” remains to US power projection.
 It was, however, time to stop wading around in brown coastal waters, and start thinking about sinking enemy ships and submarines.
 Hard as it is to believe, there hadn’t been much done or thought about on that score for many years.